Do you accept checks?

 Prosecution of the traffic offense will be postponed for 90 days to allow you time to complete the course and return the signed certificate to the court office.
 You are required to attend a course that has been approved by the Texas Education Agency.

 The court is not allowed to recommend a driving school.
 We can only refer you to the Internet or Yellow Pages of the telephone directory, under "driving instruction."
 Always confirm that the school is a Texas state-approved course for the dismissal of a traffic citation.

 Should you fail to complete any of the requirements, the court will send you a show-cause hearing notice requiring you to return to talk to the judge and explain why you failed to show proof of completion.
 Your failure to be present at that hearing will result in a warrant for your arrest being issued.

-An adult defendant wishing to request deferred disposition must appear at the court window on or before your original court date to fill out a deferred disposition application.
+An adult defendant wishing to request deferred disposition must appear at the court window on or before your original due date to fill out a deferred disposition application and pay the required cost and fees.
 Any application made for deferred disposition is a request and may only be approved by a Colleyville/Keller municipal judge.

 If you hold a commercial driver's license (CDL) you are not eligible for deferred disposition.
 If you are younger than the age of 25, you will have to pay the deferred disposition amount and, as a condition of deferred disposition, you will be required to complete a defensive driving class within a 90 day period.
 The deferred disposition time period for a defendant younger than the age of 25 is 90 days.